sbolongaita/HLI_Cause-Specific-EVAM/README.md

 ## Description

-This Git Hub repository contains the analysis code for an academic paper entitled, *The economic value associated with non-communicable disease mortality: a systematic assessment by cause of death across world regions*, which was commissioned by the the World Bank's Healthy Longevity Initiative in 2022 and published in [journal] on [date].
+This Git Hub repository contains the analysis code for a working paper, entitled *The economic value associated with avoidable mortality: a systematic assessment by cause of death across world regions*, which was commissioned by the the World Bank's Healthy Longevity Initiative.
+A shortened version of this paper, entitled *Quantifying the economic value of non-communicable disease and injury mortality: regional estimates by death cause, 2000-2050*, also based on this analysis, was published in [journal] on [date].

 The input data for this project can be found on [Dropbox](https://www.dropbox.com/sh/hkkbubjtbnxj070/AACpj4CQk6dyKpIJ63XVX4Ola?dl=0).